 The Best Podcasts...In My Opinion

-Before I jump into my long list of favorite podcasts, let me get you setup with the right equipment.
+Before I jump into my long list of my favorite and best podcasts, let me get you setup with the right equipment.

 Podcasts can be played on a computer, phone, tablet, mp3 player, or Smart TV.
 Your choice of device depends on where you’re listening from.
 For me, my iPhone is my best friend, as I’m constantly listening to podcasts while I’m running, driving, or doing chores around the house.
 On the other hand, you may be working in a coffee shop and find that accessing a podcast directly from your computer is the easiest option.